freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-a.md

 # --question--
 ## --text--

-What is the purpose of the doctype declaration?
+What is the purpose of the `DOCTYPE` declaration?

 ## --answers--